ngup1/PitWall-Telemetry/README.md

 # PitBox-Telemetry
-A sim racing telemetry and race review review application.
+A sim racing telemetry and race review application.